mars0i/popco2/src/popco/nn/settle.md

 at index i,j represents the directional link from node j to node i, since j is the column (input) index, and i is the row index.
 Doesn't matter for symmetric links, since for the there will be identical weights at i,j and j,i, but matters for assymetric, directional links.

-For example, to cause the 0th, SEMANTIC node to send input to other nodes, but to never receive inputs, there should be nonzero weights in column 0 but not row 0.
+For example, to cause the 0th, SEMANTIC node to send input to other nodes, but to never receive inputs, there should be nonzero weights in column 0 but not row 0, and this is how we are setting up the weight matrix.

+However, `next-activns` would still change the SEMANTIC node over time, because it decays all nodes, wehther they get input or not.
+To undo this, we put a special value > 1.0 in the analogy mask in `make-person`, i.e. 1/decay, that will undo the decay.
+This is a kludge that is split between two different files.
+Maybe there's a better way.

 **References:**